 - While the veggies are roasting, prepare the dukkah.
-Place the hazelnuts on a baking sheet and roast for 10 minuets.
+Place the hazelnuts on a baking sheet and roast for 10 minutes.
 When they are finished, place them on a tea towel and knead them with your hands to remove the skins.
-(Don't worry about being perfect, it's ok if there are some skins left on).
+Don't worry about being perfect, it's okay if there are some skins left on.

 - Meanwhile add your cumin seeds, coriander seeds and sesame seeds to a pan.
-Toast until the sesame is turning brown and the spices are fragrant (about 5-7 minuets).
+Toast until the sesame is turning brown and the spices are fragrant (about 5-7 minutes).

-- Add the hazelnuts, sesame seeds and spices to a food processor, process until it's a fine crumble.
+- Add the hazelnuts, sesame seeds and spices to a food processor and process until it's a fine crumble.